 Holistic grazing commenced ensuring pastures were not over grazed.
 Diversification of pastures began by adding different plant species across the property.
 There are now multiple (>25) pasture species in most paddocks.
 This was a dramatic improvement.
 The increased animal productivity and improving animal health culminated in a major reduction in the need for preventative treatments, reducing the cost of production on-farm and validating the principals of Āta.

-The Titoki operation is the first Savory EOV accredited farm in New Zealand.
+The Titoki operation was the first EOV accredited farm in New Zealand.
 Today, it is a diversified farming enterprise, which includes sheep, beef cattle, egg laying hens, bees, timber and cashmere goats.

 The existing pine plantation monoculture was removed and replaced with a mix of native trees suiting the production of traditional medicines.
 Nut trees were also added and they will allow under grazing and shelter for the farm’s animals.

-Over the course of the project Āta has forged a strong relationship with the Savory Institute and Hugh Jellie has become an accredited professional responsible for the Savory hub, EOV accreditation and is leading the development of the Land to Market program in New Zealand.
+Over the three year course of this project, Dr Hugh Jellie became an accredited professional responsible for the Savory hub, EOV accreditation and is leading the development of the Land to Market program in New Zealand.

 Āta’s core principles have been developed to ensure natural systems are not separated from each other.
 Thinking and acting this way provides nature with the chance to perform for farmers and all types of producers who rely on the land and sea for their livelihood and futures.

-After 3 years of constantly measured improvement in pasture growth and production and with all the ecological indicators showing improvement, Titoki Farm is on tack to become a sustainable, profitable, diversified farming operation.
+After 3 years of constantly measured improvement in pasture growth and production and with all the ecological indicators showing improvement, Titoki Farm is on track to become a sustainable, profitable, diversified farming operation.